BrandonXu6106/obsidianpublish/content/thoughts/time.md

 Stephen Wolfram thinks about time as the "progressive doing of computation by the universe."

-But it's not as simple as just replacing a "time coordinate" with a computational step count (e.g. [[clocks|logical clocks]]).
+But it's not as simple as just replacing a "time coordinate" with a computational step count (e.g. [[clocks.md|logical clocks]]).
 Computational irreducibility will say that there's often essentially no better way to find what a system will do than by explicitly tracing through each step in its evolution.